Coat of arms of Birmingham

-The coat of arms of Birmingham – the heraldic emblem of the English city of Birmingham – was first used in 1838 and has changed several times since, as the former town grew and developed into a city.
+The coat of arms of Birmingham is the coat of arms granted to Birmingham City Council.
+It was granted in 1977 and includes various elements related to the area the council governs: the metropolitan borough of Birmingham in the county of the West Midlands, England.

+The coat of arms is very similar to that granted to the council's predecessor, the Corporation of Birmingham, in 1889.
+It includes elements from the arms of the de Birmingham family, who held the manor of Birmingham until 1536, the arms of the Calthorpe family, who held the manor of Edgbaston, and the arms of the Corporation of Sutton Coldfield.
+It also references the city's industry and art.

 History

 Incorporation

 Following the incorporation of Birmingham as a borough in 1838, the corporation approved the design of a seal comprising "The Birmingham Arms, encircled with a wreath", with the motto "Forward".
 The arms were those used from about 1413 to 1536 by the de Bermingham family, holders of the manor.

 The quartered shield featured in the first and fourth quarters five gold lozenges or diamond shapes conjoined in a diagonal bend.
 These were the original arms of the de Berminghams until about 1343.
 The second and third quarters were divided vertically with an indented line.
 This should have been coloured in sable and argent (black and white), but in the version adopted by the corporation it was coloured or and gules (gold and red).
 These were in fact the arms of another branch of the family, who became the Barons of Athenry and Earls of Louth in Ireland.
 In 1867 a new seal was made, and at the time the discrepancy in the colouring of the second and third quarters was noticed.
 However, it was decided to retain the colouring.